Berlin, the capital of Germany (German

-Located in the eastern region of Germany, about 60 km from the west of Polish border, Berlin is basically noted for its low-lying marshy lands.
+Located in the eastern region of Germany, about 60 km from west of the Polish border, Berlin is basically noted for its low-lying marshy woodlands.
 It forms an integral part of the expansive Northern European Plain.
-The city enjoys a humid continental climate, where summers are warm and humid, winters relatively cold, while spring and autumn range from chilly to mild.
+The city enjoys a humid continental climate, where summers are warm and humid, winters relatively cold, and spring and autumn range from chilly to mild.

-By Air : Air travel to this city is not only the quickest mode of transportation, but also the cheapest mode of traveling as well.
-Both Schönefeld and Tegel airport can be seen from the city’s center and are easily accessible as well.
-The airways are connected well with the international and national route network.
-The popular airlines that run to and fro from Berlin’s airports include easyJet, airberlin, and the Deutsche Lufthansa.
+- By Air : Air travel to this city is not only the quickest mode of transportation, but also the cheapest mode of traveling.
+Berlin's airports – Schönefeld and Tegel – can be seen from the city’s center and are easily accessible.
+The airways are well-connected with the international and national routes.
+The popular airlines that run to and fro from Berlin’s airports include easyJet, Air Berlin, and Deutsche Lufthansa.

-By Boat : It’s true that many don’t consider this to be a favorable option, but then passengers from the ports on the German coast ship consider this to be the most convenient mode of travel.
-Besides, visitors from Northern Europe and Scandinavia also favor the waterway mode of transportation.
+- By Boat : It’s true that many don’t consider this to be a favorable option, but then passengers from the ports on the German coast consider this to be the most convenient mode of travel.
+Besides that, visitors from Northern Europe and Scandinavia also favor the waterways.

-By car: Traveling by car is indeed a favorable option as Berlin is home to a great motorway connection.
+- By Car : Traveling by car is indeed a favorable option as Berlin is home to great motorways.
 You’ll find several big streets that are connected straight to the city’s center.

-Summer is the most favorable time to visit, while winters are extremely chilled and snowy.
+Summer is the most favorable time to visit as winters are extremely chilled and snowy.
 The peak season is from June to August, hence those who don’t like to visit places when crowded or don’t want to spend too much on their vacation should avoid this time.
 Rather, they should plan their tour during the'shoulder season' that lasts from March to May and September to mid October.

-Some of the noted fairs and festivals in Berlin are:
+Some of the noted fairs and festivals in Berlin are mentioned below :

-Berliner Filmfestspiele : The Berlinale is a famous German film festival, which is attended by both Germans and Hollywood starlets.
+- Berliner Filmfestspiele : The Berlinale is a famous German film festival, which is attended by both Germans and Hollywood starlets.
 It is said to be one of the world's big three film festivals besides Venice and Cannes.

-- Internationale Funkausstellung (IFA) : When it comes to taking about entertainment technology, Internationale Funkausstellung surpasses all.
-High-tech toys both for young as well as old are displayed in this age-old exhibition.
+- Internationale Funkausstellung (IFA) : When it comes to talking about entertainment technology, Internationale Funkausstellung surpasses all.
+High-tech toys both for young and old are displayed in this age-old exhibition.
 It is one of leading trade shows for consumer electronics in the world.

-- Berliner Festspiele : It is home to various theatrical performances, exhibitions, classical concerts, jazz and literature, all arranged around a specific theme.
+- Berliner Festspiele : It is home to various theatrical performances, exhibitions, classical concerts, jazz, and literature, all arranged around a specific theme.

-Grüne Woche is the biggest gourmet feast across the globe where you get to explore thousands of culinary delicacies under a single roof.
+- Grüne Woche : It is the biggest gourmet feast across the globe where you get to explore thousands of culinary delicacies under a single roof.

-Internationale Tourismusbörse (ITB) is the biggest tourism fair of the world where you’ll find various ornately designed stalls.
+- Internationale Tourismusbörse (ITB): It is the biggest tourism fair of the world where you’ll find various ornately designed stalls.